 29 June 2018

 President & CEO

-*3 ZEB (net Zero Energy Building): A building where the net consumption of fossil fuel energy is zero or roughly zero, offset by the use of renewable energy resources or other means.
+*6 Zero-Energy Building: a building where the net consumption of fossil fuel energy is zero or roughly zero, offset by energy savings and the utilisation of renewable energy resources.